-Out of 195 people and 622 entries, Alissa Martin is the lucky winner of a Healthy Surprise Starter Box!!
-Email me with your address for shipping.
+Out of 195 people and 622 entries, Alissa M. is the lucky winner of a Healthy Surprise Starter Box!!

 If you’re not Alissa, you can still get gluten-free, healthy snacks delivered to your door: the coupon code KITCHENSTEW will take $5 OFF your purchase.

 Disclosure: I am an affiliate with Vital Choice and will earn a commission if you make a purchase there starting with my link.
 They sent me free product for my review; I purchased anything else mentioned in this post.
 See my full disclosure statement here.